rexmas/Crust/README.md

 #Crust
-What sits between the cloud and the core of an app.

 A flexible Swift framework for converting classes and structs to and from JSON with support for storage solutions such as Realm.

 #Features